tobia33/practical-network-defense/firewall/tests/tests.md

     - internal server network
     - ping everything
     - proxy server
+    - send syslog to logserver
+    - send log collector to graylog

 ### WAN hosts
 the hosts in WAN have to reach: